Thunor/Thunor.github.io/aboutme.md

 title: Portfolio
 ---

 My name is Eric Freitas.
 I have been an iOS developer since 2012.
-Have written or contributed to many apps.
+I Have written or contributed to many apps.

   Walmart (contract)
   - [Walmart App](https://apps.apple.com/us/app/walmart-shopping-savings/id338137227)